-There have been cases where artists sign a, for example, three album deal with a record label.
-For whatever reason, things aren’t working out and you want to escape the contract.
-You can release EP's as a means of fulfilling your side of the deal.
+There have been cases where artists might sign, for example, a three-album deal with a record label.
+For whatever reason, if things aren’t working out and you want to escape the contract.
+You can release EPs as a means of fulfilling your side of the deal.

-That usually means new music, but in some cases it can be a single and a set of remixes that other artists create.
-It can mean a "Best of" compilation, acoustic versions of your most popular songs, or any other creative means to escape the contract without sullying your discography.
+That usually means new music, but in some cases, it can be a single accompanied by a set of remixes created by other artists, a ‘Best of’ compilation, acoustic versions of popular songs, or any other creative means to escape the contract without sullying your discography.

 3) Using the Format as a Pre-Studio Release

 Rappers do this, but they call them mixtapes instead.
-The idea is that you can go ahead and create music and products to sell to fans and use for promotion, and in the future they’ll be considered independent releases and considered as separate from your debut studio album.
+The idea is that you can go ahead and create music for the purpose of a promotion or keeping fans satisfied, and in the future, they’ll be considered independent releases and separate from your debut studio album.

 A big part of marketing is having a string of successful studio albums.
-So being able to be creative and provide existing fans with new music in the EP format allows you to maintain your spectacular record for only producing hits all while still enjoying a massive output.
+In this way, EPs can serve as a tool for expressing creativity, providing existing fans with new music and reaping the benefits of consistent output, all while maintaining your spectacular record for only producing exceptional albums.

-Rappers will create tons of mixtapes and take the best songs of those and recreate them in order to use them on their studio albums.
-It’s a great way to test out what the fan base is enjoying before spending the marketing money and expensive studio time on trying to gain new fans.
+Rappers will create tons of mixtapes and take the best of those songs, repurposing them to use on their studio albums.
+It’s a great way to test out what fans think of your music before spending the money on marketing and expensive studio time trying to gain new listeners.

-You’ll laugh, but the masters of doing this are the Insane Clown Posse.
-Between every major album, which has a theme and could almost be called a concept album (their entire discography is a concept!), they'll release an EP that introduces the topic of the next big release.
+You’ll laugh, but the masters of this strategy are Insane Clown Posse.
+Every album that they release has a theme and could be considered a concept album (their entire discography is a concept!), but between albums, they will release an EP that introduces their listeners to the theme and style of the next full-length album.

-It allows them to evolve musically, slowly introducing fans to the new sound and adjusting their expectations.
-It also keeps the raving fan base happy and excited.
-This can be new music, cutting room floor tracks that didn’t make it on the previous big album, or anything else.
+This approach allows ICP to evolve artistically, slowly introducing fans to their new sound and adjusting their expectations.
+It also keeps their raving fan base excited and occupied.
+The music on these EPs can be new songs, tracks from the cutting room floor that didn’t make it onto the previous album, or anything else.

-Albums have sonic characteristics and emotional themes usually.
-Sometimes you write and record amazing songs that deserve to be heard but don’t fit on your next big project thematically.
-A great way to release them is through the EP format.
+Albums tend to have consistent sonic characteristics or address specific emotional themes.
+Sometimes, you might write and record amazing songs that deserve to be heard but, for whatever reason, don’t fit in with the rest of the music that you’ve created for a project.
+A great way to share these tracks is through the EP format.

-Another example of Tech N9ne, who is famous for “never wasting a song.”
-He says that he releases every song he ever records, and if you look at his discography you’ll believe it based on his monumental output.
-Much of this consists of EP's that exist for the reason that they didn’t fit on the previous albums.
+One example of this practice comes from Tech N9ne, who is famous for “never wasting a song.”
+He has said that he releases every song he ever records, and if you look at his discography, you’ll believe it based on his monumental output.
+Much of this consists of EPs that exist for the reason that they didn’t fit on any previous albums.

-What Qualifies as an EP in Music Distribution?
+What qualifies as an EP in the current music distribution landscape?

-Now that you know why you might release a "mini-LP" or EP, you need to understand what qualifies these days when it comes to online music distribution.
-I'm specifically talking about platforms like Spotify, Apple Music, Pandora, and the countless others.
+Now that we’ve covered some of the reasons why you might release an EP or mini-album, you need to understand what qualifies as an EP these days when it comes to online streaming.
+Today, the majority of artists release their music through streaming platforms such as Spotify, Apple Music, Pandora, Tidal and countless others.

 If your album meets either of the following requirements, it will be considered an EP:

-- The release includes 1 to 3 tracks total, one or more tracks are equal to or exceed 10 minutes in length, and the entire release is under 30 minutes in duration.
+- The release includes 1 to 3 tracks total, with one or more of these tracks being 10 minutes or greater in length, and the entire release is under 30 minutes in duration.

 - The release includes 4 to 6 tracks and the entire release is under 30 minutes in duration.

-Again, your album will automatically have "-EP” added to the title if you meet these conditions.
+Your album will automatically have “EP” added to the title if you meet these criteria.